Mall1o/MedMiner/backend/README.md

 - **Flask**: A lightweight Python web framework for building RESTful APIs.
 - **Neo4j**: A graph database used to model relationships between patients, diseases, and prescriptions.
-- **Flask-CORS**: Flask extension to handle Cross-Origin Resource Sharing (CORS), which was utilized to enable the application to interact securely between different domains.

 ## Folder Structure